eonum/mcl-editor/README.md

 - All test-suites reside in their own subdirectory in `/src/__test_`.
 - Every method has its own documentation written in Javadoc.
 - Write everything in English (comments, variable names, function names, ...).
-- Try to use self declaring code (f.e. method & variable names) and
+- Use self declaring code (f.e. method & variable names).

 ## Setup
 ### Development
 Use `yarn` command to install all packages and dependencies from package.json.